 What qualifies as non-exempt property varies by state.
 But generally, you won’t be forced to give up everything that you own and will likely be able to keep your home and your car under certain conditions.
 In most cases, you will be allowed to keep any retirement accounts.

 What are the personal property exemptions?

+Most Chapter 7 bankruptcy cases do not actually result in forced selling of assets.
 Check the regulations in your state to understand your options.

-How does chapter 7 bankruptcy affect your credit?
+How does Chapter 7 bankruptcy affect your credit?

 Filing for bankruptcy will make it more difficult to access credit or borrow money for years into the future.
-A Chapter 7 filing is public record and will stay on your credit report for 10 years.
+A Chapter 7 filing is a public record and will stay on your credit report for 10 years.

 How much does it cost to file Chapter 7 bankruptcy?